 // [[9 m², 7.5 m²/s], [7.5 m²/s, 6.25 m²/s²]]

-What do you think is the result of the row-vector--column-vector product?
+What do you think is the result of this row-vector--column-vector product?
+What is the value of the sum of the product elements?
+What is the result type?

 FRAGMENT